 During the hearing, each Team may be supported by any material it will bring along.
-It is made clear that the Organizing Committee or the Host will not provide any paper copies, nor will grant the possibility for the teams to print out electronic files.
-For the sole purposes of the Competition, the Host will make available to the competing Teams Wi-fi connection and guest passwords.
+It is made clear that the Organizing Committee will not provide any paper copies, nor will grant the possibility for the teams to print out electronic files.